Not everyone is suited to this breed.

 wide

-as a noodle when wet, and not likely to get lodged in the throat.
-But,
+as a noodle when wet and not likely to get lodged in the throat.
+But, beware

 the